 Handyman Tim gets all the credit for the masterful grilling of these beauties:

-He commented how they got such a lovely brown color as they cooked.
+He commented on how they got such a lovely brown color as they cooked.
 I suspect the soy sauce was at work.

 We decided to serve it up with a side of grilled (in this case broiled) peaches and some toasted crostini with goat cheese.
 It was the perfect combo for this summery dish!
 The sweet juicy peaches were just the right complement to the savory pork.